 Eligibility for the dues discount runs five years or until the end of the employment relationship, whichever comes first.

 These benefits grants support the evangelism efforts of presbyteries planting churches and cultivating new ministries by funding the enrollment of organizing pastors and evangelists in Pastor’s Participation.
-The grants for this comprehensive coverage, which includes family medical, pension, Retirement Savings Plan of the Presbyterian Church (U.S.A.), and death and disability, take effect January 1, 2020.
+This comprehensive coverage includes family medical, pension, Retirement Savings Plan of the Presbyterian Church (U.S.A.), and death and disability.

 For a presbytery to be eligible for the grant, the minister must